MarcyLina/python-challenges-hw/README.md

       - Yes it does.

  5. What languages was Python influenced by?
-      - Smalltalk, Lisp, Java, Perl, C++ and Haskel
+      - Smalltalk, Lisp, Java, Perl, C, C++ and Haskel

  6. Is it a compiled or interpreted language?
       - It is interpreted.
 This is what makes it high level.

  7. Does it have strong support for functional programming?
-      - No it does not
+      - Some, but it isn't ideal

  8. What's the deal with Python 2 vs Python 3?
       - P2 is more used for legacy programming, whereas P3 is current and future.

  9. How do you open a REPL for Python?
-      - $ python3
+      - $ python3 (or python)
  10. How does one execute a Python program?
-      - python3 file.py
+      - python3 (or python) file_name.py

+  11. How does Python compare to other langauges you've used?
+Which language is it closest to?
+      - I think python feels a little more human.
+It sounds almost like a humanized javascript to me.